Samsung Galaxy Z Fold 5, Z Flip 5, Watch 6 Leaks Leave No Surprises For Launch Day

 Samsung Z Flip 5: Flipping the game for flip phones?

-While the Samsung Z Fold 5 will go for reserved upgrades, the Samsung Z Flip 5 will oversee massive upgrades this year.
-With the looming threat from competitors like Motorola, Oppo and Vivo, Samsung is finally modernising its flip smartphone.
+While the Samsung Z Fold 5 will go for reserved upgrades, the Samsung Z Flip 5 will see massive upgrades this year.
+With the looming threat of competitors like Motorola, Oppo and Vivo, Samsung is finally modernising its flip smartphone.

 The original Samsung Galaxy Z Flip had a tiny cover display to show notifications and Samsung upgraded it to a larger 1.9-inch OLED display on the Flip 3.
 In 2023, Samsung is now expected to expand the display size to a 3.4-inch Cover Display, shaped after a folder.
 The bigger screen space is rumoured to run optimised versions of Google and Samsung apps, allowing for more functionality.
 We hope that users will be now able to type out text replies and check their emails on the cover display itself.
 This size expansion is also expected to make the viewfinder more useful for the cameras.